Felix Passlack

-Felix Passlack (born 29 May 1998) is a German professional footballer who plays as a right-back or right wing-back for Bundesliga club VfL Bochum.
+Felix Passlack (born 29 May 1998) is a German professional footballer who plays as a right-back or right wing-back for Scottish Premiership club Hibernian.

 Club career

 Borussia Dortmund

 On 2 March 2016, Passlack made his professional debut in the Bundesliga in a 2–0 win against Darmstadt 98.
 He also played in a 3–1 win against FC Augsburg and a 3–0 win during the 2015–16 season.

-Loan to 1899 Hoffenheim
+Loan to TSG Hoffenheim

-On 30 August 2017, Passlack extended his contract with Borussia Dortmund and was loaned out to Hoffenheim for two years.
-The loan spell at Hoffenheim was terminated early in July 2018.
+On 30 August 2017, Passlack extended his contract with Borussia Dortmund and was loaned out to TSG Hoffenheim for two years.
+The loan spell at TSG Hoffenheim was terminated early in July 2018.

 Loan to Norwich City

 On 2 July 2018, Passlack signed for Championship side Norwich City on a season-long loan.
 He only made one league appearance as Norwich were promoted to the Premier League as winners of the 2018–19 EFL Championship.

 Loan to Fortuna Sittard

 On 2 July 2019, Passlack signed for Eredivisie side Fortuna Sittard on a season-long loan.